 - DoD training and maintenance use stopped

-- Legacy contamination at 450+ military sites
+- Legacy contamination at 718 DoD installations

 - Freshwater fish bioaccumulation